Bergholz Community: The trial

-In September 2012, a group of 16 Amish men and women from Bergholz, Ohio, were convicted on federal hate-crime and conspiracy charges, including Samuel Mullet Sr., who did not participate in the five hair- and beard-cutting attacks but was tried as the leader of the campaign.
-Initially Samuel Mullet Sr. was sentenced to 15 years in prison on February 8, 2013, with fifteen others receiving lighter sentences ranging from one year and one day to seven years; after these convictions were overturned in August 2014 by the United States Court of Appeals for the Sixth Circuit, these sentences were reduced in March 2015.
+In September 2012, a group of 16 Amish men and women from Bergholz, Ohio, were convicted on federal hate crime and conspiracy charges, including Samuel Mullet, who did not participate in the five hair- and beard-cutting attacks but was tried as the leader of the campaign.
+Initially Samuel Mullet was sentenced to 15 years in prison on February 8, 2013, with fifteen others receiving lighter sentences ranging from one year and one day to seven years; after these convictions were overturned in August 2014 by the United States Court of Appeals for the Sixth Circuit, the sentences were reduced in March 2015.

 Due to the cloistered nature of Amish lifestyle, they are often reluctant to bring complaints to local police who describe the attacks as "very rare".

 Irregular practices

-On the question if the Bergholz Community is Amish, Kraybill reports that some of the members consider themselves Amish, while others do not.
-Kraybill also states that there are 25 practices in the Bergholz Community that are irregular compared to general Old Order Amish practice, among others:
+On the question if the Bergholz Community is Amish, Donald A. Kraybill reports that some of the members consider themselves Amish while others do not.
+Kraybill also states that there are 25 practices in the Bergholz Community that are irregular compared to general Old Order Amish practice, including: